 Most personal injury lawsuits – including those stemming from Boston car accidents – will be settled out-of-court through mutual agreement long before the case ever reaches the trial phase.
 Only about five percent of all injury claims will go to trial.

-At the Law Offices of Jeffrey S. Glassman, we work tirelessly to negotiate a fair settlement agreement on behalf of crash victims.
+Our Boston car accident attorneys work tirelessly to negotiate a fair settlement agreement on behalf of crash victims.

 But when there are disagreements about issues critical to the case – such as who is at-fault or the cause or extent of claimant’s injuries or what is a reasonable amount of damages – we do not back down from taking a case to court.

 Our legal team has decades of personal injury trial experience.
 We aim for an amiable resolution in pre-trial negotiations, but we are a formidable force in the courtroom.
 Trial is often a last resort, but it can be necessary to ensure injured plaintiffs receive the compensation they deserve.

 We conduct a complete and thorough investigation and discovery, seek as necessary the input of expert witnesses and carefully formulate the best legal strategy for success.What is a Trial?

 A personal injury trial is a civil proceeding.

 Whereas settlement negotiations occur out-of-court, trial proceedings happen in court.
 The trial is the culmination of litigation.
 Leading up to that are pre-trial motions, and discovery and depositions in preparations for trial.

 A traffic accident trial could either be tried solely by a judge (called a “bench trial”) or before a jury in a “jury trial.”

 In either case, both sides will have the opportunity to present evidence that is most favorable to their position.
 Most crash claims are based on a finding of negligence, which requires plaintiff to prove: